Systemd: Abandoned forks

+Fork of components

 LoginKit

 LoginKit was an attempt to implement a logind (systemd-logind) shim, which would allow packages that depend on systemd-logind to work without dependency on a specific init system.
 The project has been defunct since February 2015.

 systembsd

 In 2014, a Google Summer of Code project named "systembsd" was started in order to provide alternative implementations of these APIs for OpenBSD.
 The original project developer began it in order to ease his transition from Linux to OpenBSD.
 Project development finished in July 2016.

 The systembsd project did not provide an init replacement, but aimed to provide OpenBSD with compatible daemons for hostnamed, timedated, localed, and logind.
 The project did not create new systemd-like functionality, and was only meant to act as a wrapper over the native OpenBSD system.
 The developer aimed for systembsd to be installable as part of the ports collection, not as part of a base system, stating that "systemd and *BSD differ fundamentally in terms of philosophy and development practices."